Bartvds/buffo/README.md

 ### Stream

-Create encoder and decoder Transform stream and connect them over some binary pipe.
-Then write or pipe JavaScript objects and they magically reappear at the other end of the pipeline.
+Create encoder and decoder Transform streams and connect them over some binary pipe.
+Then write or pipe JavaScript objects and they magically reappear at the other end.

+Keep in mind that due to the nature of node's object-streams you cannot send `null` or `undefined` as root value as they will terminate the Transform stream (they work fine inside Objects and Arrays).

 ````js
 var buffo = require('buffo');